sulu/sulu-docs/book/extend-admin.rst

 action to update an existing event.
 Both of the previous actions must return a response in the same format as the ``GET`` action.

-Furthermore, Sulu expects that the URLs of your API follows certain rules.
+Furthermore, Sulu expects the URLs of your API to follows certain rules.
 All these actions are encapsulated behind the same URL, in the event case e.g. ``/admin/api/events``.
 This endpoint returns a paginated list of available entities when it receives a ``GET`` request and creates a new event when it receives a ``POST`` request with a JSON object like shown above.